juliangut/slim-php-di/CONTRIBUTING.md

 # Contributing

-First ol all **Thank you** for contributing!
+First of all **thank you** for contributing!

 Make your contributions through Pull Requests

-Find here a few rules to follow in order to keep the code clean and easy to reviews and merge:
+Find here a few rules to follow in order to keep the code clean and easy to review and merge:

 - Follow **[PSR-2](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** coding standard
 - **Unit test everything** and run the test suite